spiritlake/ares-extras/plugins/ffg/README.md

 ## Overview

-This plugin is a simplified implementation of the [Fantasy Flight Games System](https://www.fantasyflightgames.com/en/index/), used in the generic Genesys system and the various Star Wars RPGs (Edge of Empire, Age of Rebellion and Force and Destiny).
+This plugin is a simplified implementation of the [Fantasy Flight Games RPG](https://www.fantasyflightgames.com/en/index/).
+It is primarily based on their generic Genesys system, but it does incorporate a few things from the various Star Wars RPGs (Edge of Empire, Age of Rebellion and Force and Destiny).

     +==~~~~~====~~~~====~~~~====~~~~=====~~~~=====~~~~====~~~~====~~~~====~~~~~==+
     Character Sheet for Neela